amhughes8/Hciliaris_Genome/PSMC.md

 I don't know why it is cut off like that... but seems like our coverage is between 10-15x.

 Now, let's prepare the genome assembly for mapping.
+*Started working on the new Explorer cluster, so my new working path has changed to start with /projects instead of /work*
 ```
 module load bwa/0.7.18
 bwa index /projects/gatins/hci_genome/processing/assembly_FINAL.fasta